- Military Basics

-- The individualized education program, or IEP.
+- Individualized education program, or IEP.
 This written document is created for every child in the public school system who’s eligible for special education.
 It’s drafted by an interdisciplinary team and reviewed every year.

 - Least restrictive environment.
 This principle requires that students with disabilities share the same setting, as much as possible while still meeting their needs, with students who do not have disabilities.

 - Parent and teacher participation.
 This principle establishes the importance of parents and teachers working together to achieve their children’s educational goals.

 - Procedural safeguards.
 These are in place to protect the rights of families with special needs.

 The act also protects your child’s educational progress when you move to a new school district.
 School districts must provide comparable services that honor the previous school’s IEP.
 Keep in mind, the new school district may not necessarily recreate the same program, but the new IEP will still focus on helping your child meet their stated annual goals.

 When a student with an IEP transfers, the new school must: